pelinbalci/pelinbalci.github.io/_posts/2023-01-29-Line_Chart_with_Plotly.md

 {% include plotly_mark.html %}

-If you want to see the "Anomaly" at the chart, you should use "add_annotation":
+If you want to see the "Anomaly" as a string on the chart, you should use "add_annotation":

 ```python
 fig = px.line(df, x="Date", y="Sales", title='Daily Sales')